Congo opposition party expels leader for joining unity government

 MLC Secretary-General Thomas Luhaka was named as one of three vice-prime ministers in the new government, while parliamentarians Germain Kambinga and Omer Egwake were awarded ministerial posts.

-In a statement announcing their expulsion, the MLC criticised the three men for “behavior manifestly contrary to the political line adopted by the party”.
+In a statement announcing their expulsion, the MLC criticised the three men for “behaviour manifestly contrary to the political line adopted by the party”.

-The statement was signed by the MLC’s four deputy secretaries-general in the name of its president, Jean-Pierre Bemba, a former rebel leader who unsuccessfully ran against Kabila in the 2006 presidential election.
+The statement was signed by the MLC’s four deputy secretaries-general in the name of its president, Jean-Pierre Bemba, a former rebel leader who unsuccesfully ran against Kabila in the 2006 presidential election.

 The participation of MLC members in President Joseph Kabila’s long-delayed national unity government was widely expected after the party participated in talks that led to the promise of a shake up of the cabinet in October 2013.